KommuPavan99/Multi-Client-UDP-Chatroom-Application-with-Web-Based-User-Interface-using-Python/README.md

 ## ✨ Functionalities

-- Multiple users can join the chatroom.
+- Supports multiple users joining the chatroom simultaneously.
-- Public messages are visible to all users.
+- Broadcast messages are visible to all connected users.
-- Private messages are visible only to the sender and recipient.
+- Private messages are visible only to the sender and the intended recipient.
-- Displays online users dynamically.
+- Displays the list of online users dynamically.
-- Username becomes non-editable after joining.
+- Username becomes non-editable after joining the chatroom.
-- Simple and responsive browser interface.
+- Provides a clean and responsive browser-based interface.

 ---

 ## 📸 Features Demonstrated